climyth/VFbySD-OCT/README.md

 6. press Start button.
 That's it!

 ### How can I train model with my own OCT images?
-1. Prepare your own OCT iamges and visual field data (excel file)
+1. Prepare your own OCT images and visual field data (excel file)
 2. Generate "combined OCT" images from your train set
 3. In visual field excel file, <br/>
    (1) your data must be in "Train" data sheet <br/>